 Doing well in Software Development is not just about writing the most code in the least amount of time.
 Working in an engineering team is quite different from what most students are used to in their university maybe working alone, or working in small teams of 2-3.
 This post is aimed mostly at students who are in their final/pre-final year of university and will soon be entering their first job as a Software Engineer or an intern.

-When I started working as an intern, I had the luxury of meeting people physically, going on team lunches etc. I could just walk over to someone if i had a question.
-These things really helped me build very good working relationship with my teammates, manager etc. However, with most offices still closed and most job opportunities becoming remote, it becomes all the more important to reach out and seek for help/feedback and make personal connections with your colleagues.
+When I started working as an intern, I had the luxury of meeting people physically, going on team lunches etc. I could just walk over to someone if I had a question.
+These things really helped me build very good working relationships with my teammates, manager etc. However, with most offices still closed and most job opportunities becoming remote, it becomes all the more important to reach out and seek help/feedback and make personal connections with your colleagues.

 When transitioning away from academics one needs to understand the paradigm shift.
-Some things which were important in university are not very important anymore, while some other things like readability of code are the most important thing.
-Because of this, a lot of students struggle transitioning from academia to industry.
-In my experience the best students don't always make the best engineers.
+Some things which were important in university are not very important anymore, while some other things like the readability of code are the most important thing.
+Because of this, a lot of students struggle to transition from academia to industry.
+In my experience, the best students don't always make the best engineers.
 Students are typically used to working alone and are not used to taking feedback.
-In most universities the projects are delivered at once and students are not used to working on massive projects and making incremental progress.
+In most universities, the projects are delivered at once and students are not used to working on massive projects and making incremental progress.